Letheward/ErgoVim/README.md

 ## How to Use

 > ErgoVim assume you use standard US style keyboard.
-If you use UK style or DVORAK keyboard, or something like HHKB, it may not work as intented.
+If you use UK style or DVORAK keyboard, or something like HHKB, it may not work as intended.

 ![cheatsheet](img/Cheatsheet.png)
 (Cheatsheet for ErgoVim, right-click to download if text is too small on your device.
 This is also included in [release](https://github.com/Letheward/ErgoVim/releases))